cilium/cilium/Documentation/contributing.rst

    available.
 For details, see `contrib/backporting/README.md
    <https://github.com/cilium/cilium/blob/master/contrib/backporting/README.md>`_
 4. Fetch the repo, e.g., ``git fetch``
-5. Check out the stable branch you are backporting to, e.g., ``git checkout v1.0``
+5. Check a new branch for your backports based on the stable branch for that version, e.g., ``git checkout -b pr/v1.0-backport-YY-MM-DD origin/v1.0``
-6. Create a new branch for your backports, e.g., ``git branch v1.0-backports-YY-MM-DD``
-7. Check out your backports branch, e.g., ``git checkout v1.0-backports-YY-MM-DD``
-8. Run the ``check-stable`` script, referring to your Github access token, this will list the commits that need backporting, from the newest to oldest:
+6. Run the ``check-stable`` script, referring to your Github access token, this will list the commits that need backporting, from the newest to oldest:
-9. ``check-stable`` has a optional argument that it's the target version to backport.

 .. code-block:: bash

         $ GITHUB_TOKEN=xxx contrib/backporting/check-stable 1.0

-9. Cherry-pick the commits using the master git SHAs listed, starting from the oldest (bottom), working your way up and fixing any merge conflicts as they appear.
+7. Cherry-pick the commits using the master git SHAs listed, starting from the oldest (bottom), working your way up and fixing any merge conflicts as they appear.
 Note that for PRs that have multiple commits you will want to check that you are cherry-picking oldest